ansys/pydpf-core/examples/13-streamlines/README.txt

 Streamlines examples
 ====================
-These examples show how compute and plot streamlines.
+These examples show how to compute and plot streamlines.